novamassey/WAR/README.md

 ## Screen Shots of the Games State
 ---
 ### Start Page
 >On the start page I used a keyframe animation in css to make the game title appear slowly on screen and then stay on screen, awaiting for a click event.
 Once clicked there is another fade-away keyframe animation defined in the css but called in the javascript.
-The  element needed to be removed after the animation so the game board could be accessed.
+The  element was removed after the animation so the game board could be accessed.

 <img src = "https://i.imgur.com/5eQHFb2.png" width="700">